How to Write a Novel When You Have a Full-Time Life (with guest writer M.J. McGriff)

 This journey is about working with your life, not against it.
 In the end, it’s all about achieving your dreams — writing and finishing that book.

 A huge thank you to Margaret for stopping by Well-Storied today to share her tried-and-true tips for pursuing your passion while living a full-time life.
-I hope you enjoyed it as much as I did.
+I hope you enjoyed her insights as much as I did.
+Happy writing, friends!

 Author: Margaret "MJ" McGriff